 Sodium particles are relatively larger than water molecules, and they cannot pass through the semi-permeable membrane.
 These particles are some of the minerals found in water, though RO water filters them out.
 The purified water is very beneficial to people suffering from diseases like liver and kidney, as well as high blood pressure.
 Therefore, water purification through reverse osmosis can be an ultimate solution to patients that should control salt levels in their blood.

 - Eco-Friendly and Convenient for Home Filtration

-Reverse osmosis technology utilize best practices that do not emit chemicals into the environment.
-The system uses minimal power during filtration process, making it an eco-friendly system that conserves both energy and the environment.
+Reverse osmosis technology utilizes best practices that do not emit chemicals into the environment.
+The system uses minimal power during the filtration process, making it an eco-friendly system that conserves both energy and the environment.
 In addition, reverse osmosis is less sophisticated and requires minimal space.
 Therefore, it is a suitable filtration system that can be recommended for all homeowners.
-Here is a a website comparing the best reverse osmosis filter systems. www.ro-system.org
+Here is a website comparing the best reverse osmosis filter systems. www.ro-system.org

 Reverse osmosis technology guarantees high-quality domestic water at low production cost.
 You may come across several benefits of RO, but the above six are the major benefits to help you make an informed decision.
 However, your final verdict will be based on health issues and general domestic water needs.

 See more tips in our thermostat usage benefits post!